 Matthew Heberling brings an invaluable blend of problem solving skills and professional experience to Peptone with his business and biotechnology background.

-Jan Domanski provides critical scientific insight and expertiese born out of academic research on molecular biophysics and computational protein dynamics.
+Jan Domanski provides critical scientific and technical insight born out of academic research and development in molecular biophysics and computational protein dynamics.

 Emanuele Paci brings his unique scientific insight and research experience born out of prominent academic career in computational biology, and statistical mechanics of proteins.

 We are very excited to announce Peptone CSO, Prof. Emanuele Paci will co-host a CECAM workshop devoted to “Computational approaches to investigating allostery.”